icerpc/icerpc-docs/pages/slice/language-guide/fields.md

 address: WellKnownType::Uri
 ```

-Two fields can be separated by either whitespace or a single comma.
-You would typically use a comma when fields are on
+Fields can be separated by either whitespace or a single comma.
+You would typically use a comma when fields are on the
-the same line, as in:
+same line, as in:

 ```slice
 compact struct Point { x: int32, y: int32 }